 Therapy & Accelerated Hypnotherapy

 I’m a Registered Psychotherapist in Ontario, Canada, as well as a trained hypnotherapist.
-I practice Accelerated Hypnotherapy (also called Accelerated Clinical Hypnosis) based on the groundbreaking healing work of Dr. Milton Erickson.
-This work leads to deep, rapid transformation because it comes from the most powerful healer of all: YOU!
+I practice relational and psychodynamic therapy one-on-one as well as a form of clinical hypnosis known as Accelerated Hypnotherapy (also called Accelerated Clinical Hypnosis).
+It’s based on the groundbreaking healing work of Dr. Milton Erickson.

-As a therapist, I draw from my experience as a writer, a human, a witness in the world.
-Long time practice of yoga and meditation give me respect and curiosity for the innate wisdom of brain-body-spirit, as well as a love for the old cultures and languages that refined these holistic practices.
-I bow to my teachers living and ancient who have shared their gifts with me and with so many all around the world.
+As a therapist in either modality, I draw from my long experience as a writer, a human, and witness in the world.
+I’ve been a mentor, professor and coach to creative people for almost thirty years.
+Long time practice of yoga and meditation give me respect and curiosity for our innate wisdom, as well as a love for the old cultures and languages that discovered, encoded and refined these sacred and holistic practices.
+I bow to my teachers living and ancient who have shared their gifts with me and with so many around the world.

 I’m naturally down-to-earth, warm and empathic.
-FYI, I’m not afraid of swear words, crying, ranting, and ‘breaking down’.
-(I’ve had some practice in those areas myself!)
+FYI, I’m not afraid of clients who use swear words, cry, and ‘break down’.
+(I’ve had some practice in those areas myself.)
 Clinical expertise and ethical care are fundamental to my practice and my always-ongoing professional training.

 I specialize in the healing of trauma, attachment wounds, and states of “stuckness” and dysfunction.
-I facilitate the change that the person is already in the process (deep down) of making.
+I work with the creative and gifted—those who have, to quote my colleague in giftedness, Paula Prober, ‘rain-forest minds.’
+I often help ‘natural empaths’ whose empathy has been co-opted and used by others: parents, self-involved friends, family members, institutions.
+I facilitate the change that people are already in the process of making.
 I respect and enjoy the power of humour.
 Play and shared laughter are creative and life-giving.
+And fun!

-I approach this work as creative conversation with you and for you.
-In therapy, we get to know each other; the relationship becomes part of the healing experience.
+I approach this work as creative and, at times, sacred experience with you and for you.
+In therapy, we get to know each other; the relationship is part of the healing experience.
 In our first session, I ask you some basic questions about what you want to explore together.
 I invite you to ask me questions.
 (Below, I describe my hypnotherapy work.)

 As a therapist, I specialize in somatic awareness and am fully trained in OEI—Observed and Experiential Integration—a neuroscience-based somatic approach to healing trauma, anxiety and compulsive behaviours.
 I help people to learn about and change the way they “hold” stress and anxiety, both from current situations and from the past.
 In session, I often invite clients to become aware of bodily sensation, eye movement, and breathing patterns.